ACM40960/project-cryptopulse/README.md

 CryptoPulse successfully achieved its primary engineering goal: to build a robust, automated pipeline for sentiment analysis.

-The scientific journey, however, was one of critical re-evaluation.
-We demonstrated that for financial prediction, **data scale and statistical rigor are paramount**.
-High accuracy on small datasets should be treated with extreme skepticism.
-This project serves as a case study in the honest and transparent reporting of machine learning results, emphasizing the importance of understanding *why* a model works, not just *that* it appears to.
+The scientific journey provided critical insights into financial ML methodology.
+We demonstrated that **data scale and statistical rigor are paramount** for reliable financial prediction.
+This project serves as a case study in transparent ML reporting, emphasizing the importance of understanding *why* a model works, not just *that* it appears to perform well.

 ---